gerardo-lijs/CrystalReportsRunner.Samples/README.md

 - The samples reference v13.0.34 x64 of Crystal Reports, if you're using a different version change the referenced NuGet package.

 ## Samples
+The purpose of this repo is to showcase the final integration’s user experience in a simplified way.
+The main repo and its sample app are more complex, so this one provides a clearer, more focused demonstration.

 ### Sample Caller